Daniel-derf/PythonLatimScrapper/README.md

-Sistema automático de exercícios de latim.
+Automatic Latin Exercise System.

-Para usá-lo:
+To use it:

-1) Crie um ambiente virtual (venv)
+1) Create a virtual environment (venv)
-2) Acesse o venv
+2) Activate the venv
-3) Instale as libs necessárias (requirements.txt)
+3) Install the required libraries (requirements.txt)
-4) Crie uma pasta word_docs no diretório atual (se não existir)
+4) Create a folder called "word_docs" in the current directory (if it doesn't already exist)
-5) Rode o app.py
+5) Run the app.py